Worker Protection Standard

 The Worker Protection Standard (WPS) is an EPA regulation designed to protect agricultural workers.
 It contains requirements for protective equipment, restricted-entry times following pesticide applications, safety training, and other elements to prevent poisoning and injury from pesticides.

-Learn about WPS changes in 2015.
-Most of the changes will be effective in 2017.
+Learn more about WPS changes announced in 2015.

 Who is protected by the Worker Protection Standard?